 Beep!

-Under the water I go.
-With each stroke, I pull the water as hard as I can possibly manage without using up all my energy.
-Also with each stroke, I feel a tingling sensation in my waist. ?‘Do I need to pee?
-Am I going into some episode of paraplegia?
-What could it be that was bothering me so much?’
+Under the water I dove.
+With each powerful stroke, I pull through with all my might.
+But there was a tingling sensation in my waist that couldn’t be ignored.
+Is it a sudden urge to pee?
+Or is it some bizarre episode of paraplegia?

-No. TheThe slowly For every 10 cm I pulled it up, it went 20 cm down.
-With only split second thinking, I decided that For every ten centimeters I manage to pull the pants up, it goes twenty centimeters down.
-For every ten centimeters I manage to pull the pants up, it goes twenty centimeters down. demons of misfortune are on the pool floor grabbing me by the leg, but all they’re able to grab is the ill-fated Speedo.
-The layer of rubber separating the world from my mini-me is slowly traversing the length of my leg.
-For every ten centimeters I manage to pull the pants up, it goes twenty centimeters down.
-‘What can I do?
-What should I do?
-Should I stop and save myself from the embarassment?’ screams my inner voice, frantically.
+The demons of misfortune clutch at my legs on the pool floor, but all they grasped was the ill-fated Speedo.
+The rubber layer slowly separated the world from my mini-me, sliding down my leg.
+For every 10 cm I pulled it up, it went 20 cm down.
+With only split second thinking, I decided that

 saving my slipping shorts would simply slow my pace.
-I manage to started pulling even harder with my strokes as I become ever so slightly lighter.
-By meter 25, the only thing I have in common with the other swimmers in the pool is goggles.
+I started pulling even harder with my strokes.
+By meter 25, the only thing I had in common with the other swimmers in the pool was my goggles.

 I could picture the scene above me: teammates, friends, and family laughing at the sheer absurdity unfolding before their eyes, a rare sight not seen during televised Olympic events, let alone at a live swimming race.

-I finally reach the end of the pool, tap the wall and my teammate jumps.
-As he dives into the water, I see the face of a man who isn’t competing for a medal, but the face of a friend who can’t contain his laughter after seeing the most absurd shape float in the water towards him.
-I smile back and sigh in relief as my part of the relay is done.
+As I reached the end of the pool, tapping the wall, my teammate dove in.
+Instead of seeing the face of a racing man, I saw a boy nearly bursting out hysterically at the absurd shape floating in the water.
+Smiling in response, I sighed in relief, knowing my part of the relay was done.

 The walk back to the locker room was not any easier; passing the row of parents was intimidating.
 Laughs and chuckles, reassurances telling me ‘it's okay’ surrounded me like a Dolby Atmos 5.1.
 But, despite all expectations, even my own, I was laughing with them.

-Any attempt to take oneself seriously by my teammates and coaches from this point on would fail repeatedly as they laid their eyes on me: the striking image of my bare bottom breaking their determined train of self assertions, invading their peace of mind.
+Any attempt to take oneself seriously from this point on would fail repeatedly as they laid their eyes on me: the striking image of my bare bottom breaking their determined train of self assertions, invading their peace of mind.

-To everyone’s surprise, all our races that succeeded my raunchy race have now been plagued with a contagious disease of laughter and inability to take oneself seriously.
-The built-up pressure from the insides and the voices in our head threatening us with victory or death have now diminished.
-Our muscles, once a tense tissue, after an endless stream of tension-releasing laughter, now a repose repository of energy ready to be released in the water.
+To everyone’s surprise, the races that succeeded my raunchy one had now been plagued with a contagious fits of laughter.
+The built-up pressure and our inner, threatening us with victory or death, had completely vanished.
+Our muscles, once a tense tissue, were now a repository of energy ready to be released in the water.
 The laughter that was brought upon by my “Jupiter” and “Saturn” allowed my teammates to keep their minds off the victory and just focus on the objective that was the swimming pool wall.
-Because of this, my team managed to score a medal for at least one of each of their categories in this swim meet—our best performance to date.
+Because of this, my team managed to secure a medal for each of their categories in the swim meet—our best performance to date.